 Minimum age is 18 years.
 Please be advised that walking tours may require up to two hours of walking, depending on the tour.
 Wear comfortable walking shoes.

-Corkage Policy: The on-board corkage fee is waived for one bottle of wine per person per tour for wine purchased during a Holland America Line shore excursion.
+Corkage policy: The on-board corkage fee is waived for one bottle of wine per person for wine purchased during this tour.